JimZhang37/data-structure/explanation_1.md

 # Why I choose this data structure
-I chose a python list as my queue to store the cache, but it's different from normal queue.
-When an item in the cache is recently used, it will be put in the tail again. python list has 2 functions, append() and pop(0), that can be used as enque() and deque(). python list has 1 function, remove(key) and append(), that are used to move a item to the tail of the queue.

-I also chose to use python set to store the data in cache.
-When the size of the set reaches 5, the limit of the cache, I will know I have to deque() before I can enque() another item.
+I chose a double linked list and a dictionary to implement LRU.
+As the dictionary has O(1) time complexity to assess data and all its keys are unique, to read  items in the cache is fast.

+Since the size of the cache is limited, the double linked list is used to delete item in the head of the queue.
+There are one pointer to the head and another to the tail.
+So to add to the tail or to delete the head has a time complexity of O(1)
+When a item in the cache is hit, the operation is to remove the item in the queue and re-add it in the tail.
+To remove an item in the middle of the queue, the dictionary is used.
+The value of the dictionary is the node, which contains both pointers to previous and next node.
+So to remove an item requires only O(n) time.
 # Time Complexity
-get(): O(n):
+get(): O(1):
-Because I use list.remove(), the time complexity becomes O(n)

-set(): O(n):
+set(): O(1):

-I use list.remove(), which has a time complexity of O(n)
+# Space Complexity
+O(1)
+The space used is constant as the size of the dictionary and queue don't change.
+They all depends on the capacity parameter, not the input.